 If you co-sign for family or a friend’s federal student loan you can be held responsible to pay the full amount of the loan.
 Think carefully before you agree to co-sign for anyone’s loan.

-You have different choices for loans and your legal rights will depend on the type of loan you have.
-If you don’t know who your lender is, you can find out from the National Student Loan Data System at www.nslds.ed.gov or by calling them at 1-800-4-FED-AID (1-800-433-3243).
+You have different choices for loans and your legal rights depend on the type of loan you have.
+If you don’t know who your lender is, you can find out by logging into your Federal Student Aid account at https://studentaid.gov/ or by calling them at 1-800-4-FED-AID (1-800-433-3243).

 - There are several types of Federal Student Loans:

-- Direct Subsidized Loans and Direct Unsubsidized Loans
+- Direct Subsidized Loans, Direct Unsubsidized Loans, and Direct Consolidation Loans

 - Direct PLUS Loans (for graduate and professional students or parents)